 That’s about as fresh as you can get without growing your own vegetables on the spot with an indoor garden setup.

 Capitol Grille opened its doors in 1910 and is the oldest and longest-running Southern restaurant in the state.
-A true testament to serving up dishes that keeps bringing us back time and time again.
+A true testament to serving up dishes that keep bringing us back time and time again.

-Just steps from heart of Music Row, the Four-Star Hutton Hotel offers luxury and location when it comes to going full circle on the Nashville scene.
+Just steps from the heart of Music Row, the Four-Star Hutton Hotel offers luxury and location when it comes to going full circle on the Nashville scene.
 This luxury hotel offers southern-style hospitality with a homey feel.

 In fact, guests can partake in the Hutton Hotels Fender Play® which allows you to check out a Fender guitar, amp, and iPad with Fender Play.